 Here is the backdrop.
 I had been on a roller coaster.
 I was in a "seasonal mode," working 70 hour weeks in event production when Brian started complaining of back pain.
 I was already depleted when we began on a road that would lead to Brian's death.
 On that road, things intensified and I went for approximately 25 days without any significant sleep.
 Three days sleeping in a chair in the hospital and occasionally crawling into the twin-sized hospital bed to hold Brian.
 At home with hospice - 22 days of round-the-clock pressure to suss out his caregiving.
 To give you a picture, say - if each day I learned 5 new things about his caregiving, the next day...
 3 of those things would be obsolete.

 After he died my sleep was no better.
-I had a lot of excess adrenaline and would have to use sleep aids to force myself to sleep.
+I had a lot of excess adrenaline and had to use sleep aids to force myself to sleep.
 For about 2 years after (an never had I had this before), my body would do what is called an extreme hypnic jerk, hypnagogic jerk or night start.
 This was like having my whole body being electrocuted by an impulse when I had been lying in bed.

 And then, there was the deep, creeping grief that moved in as a permanent room-mate.